sushil-great/Access-Bot/README.md

 ## Deploy

-Fill out the variables in config.py and you know the rest.
+1. Fill out the variables in config.py
+2. Make the bot admin in log channel, control group and main group

-Send /start in the control group to start the bot
+3. Send /start in the control group to start the bot
+4. You know the rest

 ## Features: